Sameer-Programmer/Practice-Java/Episode_2_Literals.md

 ```java
 Try programiz.pro 48897
 ```
-### Bydefault Every integral Literal is of int type , But we can specify Explicitly as Long Type bu suffixed with small l or Capital L
+### By default, Every integral Literal is of int type, But we can specify explicitly as Long Type bu suffixed with small l or Capital L

 ```
 int x = 10; //valid